PRELUDE TO ANARCHY follows four contemporary stories signaling the hilarious end of capitalism. Its chapters are Love, Work, Food, and Property.

 “…by trying to learn the meaning and substance of life in all its complexities, by freeing herself from the fear of public opinion and public condemnation.
 Only that, and not the ballot, will set woman free…”

 “Joanne Never Wanted to be Polyamorous”

 Joanne, a polycurious performance artist, persuades her two boyfriends to share her.
 Unwilling, they spy on each other, adopting the other’s traits in hopes of being enough for Joanne.
-Finally, Joanne can’t support their insecurities and seeks refuge in her female friends, namely Carla.
+Finally, Joanne can’t support their insecurities and seeks refuge in her female friends, namely Agnes.

 “An anarchist is someone who doesn’t need a cop to make him behave.”